lightningconductors/lightningconductors.github.io/_posts/2021-03-31-opening-psbt-lncli.markdown

 ```
 That gives you a `final_tx` hexadecimal string that is again entered to the channel opening prompts.
 Just make sure, that the channel opening without `--no_publish` option goes as the last one.

 If everything goes through smoothly, you are returned the TXID of the transaction opening your channels.
 However my experience was not that straight forward.
 As one of the peers I have tried to open the channel with had a large minimal channel amount that I was planing to submit, my transaction failed before the final transaction could be broadcast.
 The channels with the other peers stayed pending.
-I had to abandon the pending channels with `lncli abandonchannel` that is only available in dev build of `lncli` (so I had to recompile from the source using `make tags=dev && make install tags=dev`.
-Before I could re-initiate the channel opening as specified in the [lnd git issue][gitissue].
+I had to abandon the pending channels with `lncli abandonchannel` that is only available in dev build of `lncli` (so I had to recompile from the source using `make tags=dev && make install tags=dev`).
+Before I could re-initiate the channel opening as specified in the [lnd git issue].

 [psbt]: /channels/2020/12/10/opening-psbt.html
 [lnd git issue]: https://github.com/lightningnetwork/lnd/issues/5081